‘Empty all the tanks’: Group proposes sanctuary in San Juan Islands to retire captive killer whales

 The Seaquarium reiterated its opposition Monday.

-“There is no room for further debate on what is best for Lolita,” General Manager of the Seaquarium Eric Eimstad wrote in a statement. ” … For almost five decades we have provided and cared for Lolita and we will not allow her life to be treated as an experiment.
+“There is no room for further debate on what is best for Lolita,” general manager of the Seaquarium Eric Eimstad wrote in a statement. ” … For almost five decades we have provided and cared for Lolita and we will not allow her life to be treated as an experiment.
 We will not jeopardize her health by considering any move from her home here in Miami.”

-The National Oceanic and Atmospheric Administration would have to approve any move for Lolita, who is part of the endangered population of southern resident killer whales.
-The agency also would have to approve any sanctuary facility.
+The National Oceanic and Atmospheric Administration would have to approve a permit for any move for Lolita, who is part of the endangered population of southern resident killer whales.
+The agency also would have to approve the operations of any marine mammal rehabilitation facility, said Lynne Barre, who leads killer whale recovery for NOAA.

-“NOAA Fisheries has an established process for inspecting and approving rehabilitation facilities and established best practices and policies for marine mammal rehabilitation.
-NOAA Fisheries would follow this process for any proposed new facility,” said Jim Milbury, public affairs officer for NOAA Fisheries West Coast Region.
+The agency would have concerns to be addressed in multiple areas, Barre said, from water quality, to preventing transmission of disease.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.